IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ## The IsaacScript Stage Library

-The IsaacScript standard library contains [the most advanced stage library ever created](custom-stages.md), building on [the failures of StageAPI](custom-stages.md#motivation).
+The IsaacScript standard library contains [the most advanced stage library ever created](custom-stages.md), building on [the downsides of StageAPI](custom-stages.md#motivation).

 <!-- cspell:ignore setcustomstage -->